 As I was lay on the floor at 6 weeks postpartum feeling completely exhausted and overwhelmed, all I wanted was my mom.
 A mother’s nurturing never stops being needed by her children.
 I never stop learning from my own mom, never stop needing her and neither will my kids.

-My final role as a mother is as a spiritual guide, teaching faith and morality to my children.
-This is perhaps the most weighty of the roles, growing in an opposite trajectory as the Caregiver, starting small and growing larger.
+My final role as a mother is as a spiritual guide, teaching faith and moral values to my children.
+This is perhaps the mother’s role with the most vital impact.
+Guiding my kid to be a kind human being who loves people and loves God is my life’s greatest work..

 There isn’t much spiritual conversation happening with a baby.
 But, as a Christian mother it was important to me to be guiding my children and teaching them faith, even when they were too little to understand it.